 Eight general steps can create the environment and conditions for effective jury deselection.

 When people are debriefed after being passed over for jury service, most reveal that they simply didn’t understand the process.
-If the judge permits it, explain to the venire, up front and step by step, what they can expect.
+If the judge permits it, explain to the venire, upfront and step by step, what they can expect.
 You also may want to tell them why you cannot discuss the facts of the case, what the words “prejudice” and “bias” mean, that the process was established by America’s founders and is used by all courts, and that some people are good jurors for one case but not another.
-Providing detailed information about the process communicates that you care about the prospective jurors’ concerns, soothes their anxieties, facilitates the questioning process, and elicits more honest answers.
+Providing detailed information about the process communicates that you care about the prospective jurors’ concerns, soothe their anxieties, facilitate the questioning process, and elicit more honest answers.